matthewscharles/instrument-maker/README.md

 ### What's Pure Data, why use it this way?

 Pure Data is a free, open source, visually oriented programming language.
-Otherwise known as dataflow ("the flowchart is the program").
-On-screen boxes that serve particular functions are joined together, sending messages back and forth, some of which can be sound, which eventually gets sent out to speakers or other things in the physical world.
+This is also known as dataflow ("the flowchart is the program"): on-screen boxes that serve particular functions are joined together, sending messages back and forth, some of which can be sound, which eventually gets sent out to speakers or other things in the physical world.
 For musicians, this can fit neatly with familiar notions of arranging mixers, modular synths, and effects pedals, or throwing objects at a drummer to negotiate tempo.

 It's not a million miles away from the ["blocks"](https://en.wikipedia.org/wiki/Block_(programming))-type programming currently popular in education, either.
 I'm interested in how Pure Data can be used in a similar way, but without the complexity of trying to make everything from scratch: getting caught up in "spiders' webs" or a blank screen on day one, or feeling turned away by assumed knowledge of maths etc. — which are the experiences I often observe when teaching this, and reflect my own first steps.

 The idea that we need to identify as technically-minded to access these resources can tacitly reinforce power structures, including but not limited to those formed around gender, impairment, and Disability.
 Not to suggest that everyone wants to access creation on this level either..but why mention this here?
 Well, among the many options for creating bespoke software, even compared to some text-based languages, Pure Data arguably falls within the more "technical" camp.
 With less emphasis on graphics than something like Max, it's a bit more like moving code around than re-plugging guitar pedals.
 And it pushes the user into more "code-like" thinking.
 That's a good thing in my opinion, but not always at the start.
 There are less ready-made options to use as a starting point..but once we can find or create the right ones, the experience, the underlying principles, the learning curves, are mostly the same.
-Much like learning a musical instrument.
+Much like finding ways to teach and learn a musical instrument.

+You can find a way to run Pure Data on pretty much anything, within reason: as well as current versions of Linux/Raspbian, Windows, and Mac OS, the most recent version (apparently) still supports Windows XP and Power PC Macintoshes.
+Libpd and Heavy provide ways to embed it in mobile apps and the web.
+Not to mention platforms like Bela, which have seen a shift from developing controllers to affordable, portable sensor-based instruments with low latency, and localised sound.

-Pure Data has an active online community with [forums](https://forum.pdpatchrepo.info/) and a [Facebook group](https://www.facebook.com/groups/4729684494/), where it's possible to discuss problems and ideas.
+There is an active online community with [forums](https://forum.pdpatchrepo.info/) and a [Facebook group](https://www.facebook.com/groups/4729684494/), where it's possible to discuss problems and ideas.

 ### Where are the problems with this approach?